Documentation Index

 - Product images → stored as image signals for catalog display

-Community forums and discussion platforms provide unfiltered consumer sentiment:- Searches configured communities with product-name queries
+Community forums and discussion platforms provide unfiltered consumer sentiment:

 - Fetches qualifying posts and comments